vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - Sets a DNS server for use by the public, management, and client networks.
 - Sets a static IP address and subnet mask for the VCH endpoint VM on the public and client networks.
 Because the management network shares a network with the public network, you only need to specify the public network IP address.
 You cannot specify a management IP address because you are sharing a port group between the management and public network.
 - Specifies the gateway for the public network.
 If you set a static IP address on the public network, you must also specify the gateway address.
 - Does not specify a gateway for the client network.
-If is not necessary to specify a gateway on either of the client or management networks if those networks are L2 adjacent to their gateways.
+It is not necessary to specify a gateway on either of the client or management networks if those networks are L2 adjacent to their gateways.
 - Because this example specifies a static IP address for the VCH endpoint VM on the client network, `vic-machine create` uses this address as the Common Name with which to create auto-generated trusted certificates.
 Full TLS authentication is implemented by default, so no TLS options are specified.

 <pre>vic-machine-<i>operating_system</i> create